awsdocs/aws-cdk-guide/v1/hello_world.md

 This diff has four sections\.
 + **IAM Statement Changes** and **IAM Policy Changes** \- These permission changes are there because we set the `AutoDeleteObjects` property on our Amazon S3 bucket\.
 The auto\-delete feature uses a custom resource to delete the objects in the bucket before the bucket itself is deleted\.
 The IAM objects grant the custom resource's code access to the bucket\.
 + **Parameters** \- The AWS CDK uses these entries to locate the Lambda function asset for the custom resource\.
 + **Resources** \- The new and changed resources in this stack\.
-We can see the aforementioned IAM objects, the custom resource ,and its associated Lambda function being added\.
+We can see the aforementioned IAM objects, the custom resource, and its associated Lambda function being added\.
 We can also see that the bucket's `DeletionPolicy` and `UpdateReplacePolicy` attributes are being updated\.
 These allow the bucket to be deleted along with the stack, and to be replaced with a new one\.

 You may be curious about why we specified `RemovalPolicy` in our AWS CDK app but got a `DeletionPolicy` property in the resulting AWS CloudFormation template\.
 The AWS CDK uses a different name for the property because the AWS CDK default is to retain the bucket when the stack is deleted, while AWS CloudFormation's default is to delete it\.
 See [Removal policies](resources.md#resources_removal) for further details\.